-Core takeaway: buying points can help in specific cases, but the extra price only makes sense when the number you are moving through has real betting value.
+Core takeaway: buying points can help in specific situations, but only when the number being crossed has meaningful betting value.

 That is why bettors should not look at buying points as an automatic upgrade to a wager.
-It is a pricing decision, and like any sportsbook decision, it should be judged by value, probability, and long-term cost rather than by short-term comfort alone.
+It is a pricing decision that should be judged by value, probability, and long-term cost rather than by short-term comfort alone.
+This same pricing-first mindset sits at the core of how to think like a sportsbook and understand how betting odds really work, where every wager is evaluated through the lens of risk, pricing, and expected value rather than simply predicting winners.

 What Does Buying Points Mean?